 Is Creating a Support System Helpful?

-Besides being committed to self-development and the advancement of your education, gaining buy-in from family, friends, and even coworkers and employers is essential.
-Share your plans with individuals you trust and know will not only encourage and support you but also hold you accountable.
+Besides being committed to self-development and advancing your education, gaining buy-in from family, friends and even coworkers and employers is essential.
+Share your plans with individuals you trust and know will offer encouragement and support and hold you accountable.

 How Can I Balance Work, Family and School?

-At first glance, it seems impractical to balance work and family with school commitments, but that is far from the reality.
-Although you should be prepared to curtail some activities and commitments, the flexibility of an online degree program allows you to retain the core of your current lifestyle and responsibilities without significant disruption.
+At first glance, balancing work and family with school commitments seems impractical, but that is far from the reality.
+Although you should prepare to curtail some activities and duties, the flexibility of an online degree program allows you to retain the core of your current lifestyle and responsibilities without significant disruption.

 In addition to gaining buy-in from your family, friends and colleagues, consider doing the following to achieve better balance during your degree program:

 Use the resources available to you.
-While an online degree program requires a certain level of self-guidance and motivation, you are never completely on your own.
+While an online degree program requires self-guidance and motivation, you are never completely on your own.
 Be sure to take advantage of all the resources available to you.
 If you have questions or need support, for example, reach out through the online interface to connect with professors, instructors, librarians and classmates.

 Be mindful of your time.
 Refrain from overcommitting to others and recognize how a long weekend trip or an extra shift will impact your ability to study and complete assignments.
-Use small chunks of time — such as your lunch break or time spent waiting to pick up the kids — to return emails, make phone calls, or complete reading assignments.
+Instead, use small chunks of time — such as your lunch break or time spent waiting to pick up the kids — to return emails, make phone calls or complete reading assignments.

 Have a backup plan.
-Sage advice for any student trying to juggle work and family along with school is to expect the unexpected.
-While planning for every unforeseen circumstance is unrealistic, having a general backup plan in place to smooth over any rough patches is highly recommended.
-Think about how you will navigate acute illnesses within the family or where you will go to study when you need absolute quiet so that your progress is not hindered.
+Any student trying to juggle work, family and school should expect the unexpected.
+While planning for every unforeseen circumstance is unrealistic, having a general backup plan to smooth over any rough patches is highly recommended.
+For example, think about how you will navigate acute illnesses within the family or where you will go to study when you need absolute quiet.

 Going All In